melodyluoxue/1801212899-PHBS_BlockChain_2018/README.md

 ## 1. What is Taobao on Chains?

 As a platform and bridge connecting the material world and the digital world, Taobao on Chains (TOC)’s goal is to solve the problem of digital asset identification and trading difficulties in the current digital age.
-However, the blockchain technology that has been highly anticipated by people has encountered problems such as “asset-winding” and “cross-chain circulation.
+However, the blockchain technology that has been highly anticipated by people has encountered problems such as “asset-tokenization” and “cross-chain circulation.
 It is difficult to bridge the gap between virtual and reality.
 The huge potential is suppressed.
 This program is aimed to create a new type of "a protocol layer - technology layer - application layer" blockchain platform supporting digital asset identification, circulation, and trading.

 •	**In the agreement layer**, TOC will propose a consensus agreement system for asset identification and circulation of “hash mode” structure based on the full investigation of national laws and regulations, social culture and trade habits.
 •	**In the technical layer**, TOC, through the " TOC Node" [*] technology system to solve the problem of asset chaining and cross-chain circulation.